Home » Military and Veteran Scholarships » College Scholarships for Military Dependents

 $2,000-$5,000, multiple recipients.

-They need to be about to graduate or have already graduated from high school or equivalent or have earned a GED.
-The award can be used for college, universities, community college, or vocational schools.
+The Details: This award is open to immediate family members of an active duty, retired, reserve, or deceased Chief Petty Officer of the US Navy.
+Applicants must be about to graduate or have already graduated from high school or equivalent or have earned a GED.
+The award can be used for college, university, community college, or vocational schools.

 Website for more information and to apply for this scholarship: link